 - List of Past Projects: Documentation of prior real estate experience

-- Purchase Contract: Signed contract that includes the purchase price and property address
+- Purchase Contract: Signed contract, including purchase price and property address

 - Scope of Rehab Work: Required for all investors who plan on rehabbing a property